 |Delete||The system will attempt to delete the object in question.|

 |The system will generate a PDF file for printing.|

 Generally speaking, there are two ways of finding objects (such as orders or articles) in the system.
 On most pages we have a section where you have a selection of search fields available.
 For instance, in the order list you can use the following fields to find an order:

 So if you know the order number you are looking for, you can simply enter the order number and click on Search.

 The second way to search is to apply a filter directly to the table.
-Below each column header, there is a magnifying glass:
+You can hover on each column header and a search field will appear:

-If you click on the magnifying glass, you can enter a search string.
-For instance, this is how you would search for all orders going to Oslo:
+If you click on the field, you can enter a search string.
+For instance, this is how you would search for all orders going to Lammhult:

 Columns which contain dates or numbers also have two additional icons which allow you to add "greater than" and "less than" filters by filling in the values "From" and "To":